Information about MEPs salaries and allowances, including staffing arrangements, is published on the Parliament’s website.

 MEPs can choose their own staff within a budget set by Parliament.

-I employ five full-time staff – three in Brussels and two in Ireland.
+I employ four full-time staff – three in Brussels and one in Ireland.

 Accredited assistants, based in Brussels (or Strasbourg) are administered and paid directly by Parliament’s administration.